sourdough-danish-pastries-recipe

 Weigh and stir together your starter, sugar, salt, cardamom, melted butter, egg and egg yolks, milk, and vanilla.
 Add in the flour and mix until most of the flour is absorbed and you have a shaggy dough.

 Turn the dough out onto a clean countertop and knead it for a few minutes until it becomes nice and smooth.
 Use a bench scraper to help as you knead if you find the dough is sticking to the counter at first.
-It’s shouldn’t stick to your hands too much when after kneading.

-Then place the lid on tightly and refrigerate for at least 12 hours, and up to two days.
+Place it in a warm place to ferment for about 5 hours or until the dough increases in size by about 1/3.
+Then cover tightly and refrigerate for at least 12 hours, and up to two days.

 Step 2 – Make the Butter Block